The SQL endpoint generator

 - Choose your database

-- Choose an HTTP verb and a URL for your endpoint
+- Choose an HTTP verb

 - Provide arguments to your endpoint (optional)